Epsilon User's Manual and Reference >

 speed and direction of scrolling varies as you move the mouse.
 This

-works on wheeled mice or on any mouse with three buttons.
-When you
+works on wheeled mice or on any mouse with three or more buttons.
+When

 Epsilon pastes text instead.
 See the mouse-center-yanks

 Some mice have additional buttons.
 If the environment supports it,

 Epsilon recognizes buttons 4 and 5 and makes them scroll up and down.